oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 ## Payload

-SD-JWT-VCs as defined in this specification can use any claim registered in the "JSON Web Token Claims" registry as defined in [@!RFC7519].
+VC-SD-JWTs as defined in this specification can use any claim registered in the "JSON Web Token Claims" registry as defined in [@!RFC7519].

 Some of the claims in a VC MUST NOT be selectively disclosed as they are always required for processing on the verifier side.
-All other claims can be made selectively disclosable by the issuer when issuing the respective SD-JWT-VC.
+All other claims can be made selectively disclosable by the issuer when issuing the respective VC-SD-JWT.

-SD-JWT-VCs MAY contain additional claims depending on the application.
+VC-SD-JWTs MAY contain additional claims depending on the application.

 ### `status` claim {#status-claim}